 For most healthcare subjects you have a wide range of universities to choose from, each offering a unique student experience.

-From September 2020 healthcare students will benefit from a special non-repayable maintenance grant to help support them through their studies.
+Since September 2020 healthcare students in England have benefitted from a special non-repayable maintenance grant to help support them through their studies.

 If you are planning to apply for a nursing, midwifery or AHP course, take a look at Unistats.
 This lists all the different courses and gives you information on things like how current students rate the course and graduate employment statistics.
 Once you know which universities you want to apply for, get along to an open day and talk to staff and students.